Strong Secrecy from Channel Resolvability: Abstract

 \section{Abstract}

-We investigate an approach to physical-layer security based on the premise that the coding mechanism for secrecy over noisy channels is fundamentally tied to the notion of resolvability.
-Instead of considering \emph{capacity-based} constructions, which associate to each message a sub-code whose rate approaches the capacity of the eavesdropper's channel, we consider \emph{resolvability-based} constructions, which associate to each message a sub-code whose rate is beyond the resolvability of the eavesdropper's channel.
-We provide evidence that resolvability is a more powerful and perhaps more fundamental coding mechanism for secrecy by developing results that hold for strong secrecy metrics and arbitrary channels.
-Specifically, we show that, at least for binary symmetric wiretap channels, random capacity-based constructions fail to approach the strong secrecy capacity while resolvability-based constructions achieve it.
-We then obtain the secrecy-capacity region of arbitrary broadcast channels with confidential messages and a cost constraint for strong secrecy metrics, which generalizes existing results.
-Finally, we specialize our results to study the secrecy capacity of wireless channels with perfect channel state information, compound and mixed channels, as well as the secret-key capacity of source models for secret-key agreement.
-By tying secrecy to resolvability, we obtain achievable rates for stronger secrecy metrics and with simpler proofs than previously derived.
+We analyze physical-layer security based on the premise that the coding mechanism for secrecy over noisy channels is tied to the notion of channel resolvability.
+Instead of considering \emph{capacity-based} constructions, which associate to each message a sub-code that operates just below the capacity of the eavesdropper's channel, we consider \emph{channel-resolvability-based} constructions, which associate to each message a sub-code that operates just above the resolvability of the eavesdropper's channel.
+Building upon the work of Csisz\'ar and Hayashi, we provide further evidence that channel resolvability is a powerful and versatile coding mechanism for secrecy by developing results that hold for strong secrecy metrics and arbitrary channels.

+Specifically, we show that at least for symmetric wiretap channels, random capacity-based constructions fail to achieve the strong secrecy capacity while channel-resolvability-based constructions achieve it.
+We then leverage channel resolvability to establish the secrecy-capacity region of arbitrary broadcast channels with confidential messages and a cost constraint for strong secrecy metrics.
+Finally, we specialize our results to study the secrecy capacity of wireless channels with perfect channel state information, mixed channels and compound channels with receiver \ac{CSI}, as well as the secret-key capacity of source models for secret-key agreement.
+By tying secrecy to channel resolvability, we obtain achievable rates for strong secrecy metrics with simple proofs.